Copyright 2019 © La Vuelta al Mundo Sin Prisas. Todos los derechos reservados.

-Everyone has their own Youtube channel and you will be able to see step by step their method.
-Research in their pages and articles, you have tips to get it up and running, as I said before: security, speed, optimization, SEO with plugins that are one of the wonders of WordPress.
+Everyone has their own YouTube channel and you will be able to see step by step their method.
+Research in their pages and articles, you have tips to create your blog or website with WordPress: security, speed, optimization, SEO with plugins that are one of the wonders of WordPress.
 And usually, though not everyone, has a free ebook if you subscribe to their website.

 There are many and some are free, others are paid.
 It will depend on your interest and your financial possibilities.
-What is clear is that if you follow a professional course you will learn faster and in time you will be prepared to do your own and other people’s blog, which can be an important source of income as it is happening to me.
+What is clear is that if you follow a professional course you will learn faster and in time you will be prepared to create your blog or website en WordPress.
+And, why not, also other people’s blog, which can be a source of income as it is happening to me.

 Here are some of the ones I found on the net.
 On YouTube you also have good tutorials that are free.
-In my YouTube channel I have a free playlist where you can find a couple of courses and some more resources to make your website or blog.
+In my YouTube channel I have a free playlist where you can find a couple of courses and some more resources to create your website or blog in WordPress.

 If you choose wordpress.org, which is the one I recommend, you will need your own domain and you will have to invest a little.
 I’ve done it, but this way it’s safer and more personal.
 On the other hand, hosting is the most important thing for your website to work perfectly, securely, quickly and with everything you need updated, if you are really ready for WP.